How To Sell Art On Pinterest: The Complete Guide

 Why Should You Sell Art On Pinterest?

 Firstly, Pinterest is a visual search engine.
-Unlike Google, Pinterest displays images that will lead the user to articles, online stores, product pages, promotional campaigns, etc. And you’re an artist – what could be more visual than a stunning artwork people won’t be able to take their eyes off?
+Unlike Google, Pinterest displays images that can take users to articles, online stores, product pages, promotional campaigns, etc. And you’re an artist – what could be more visual than a stunning artwork that people won’t be able to take their eyes off?

 Lastly, most people spending time on Pinterest use the platform to plan a purchase rather than aimlessly browsing.
 A bit of research will show that over 80% of Pinterest users have purchased after discovering a product on the site.

-Do I have to write down more words to convince you that Pinterest is the place to be if you want to bring more customers and make art sales to develop your art business?
+Do I have to write down more words to convince you that Pinterest is the right place to be if you want to reach a broader audience and build up your online presence?

 How about we don’t waste time on that and move on to the reason why you are here, a.k.a to see how to sell art on Pinterest?